Alfred Jewel: Similar jewels

-Alexander the Great?
+Alexander the Great theory

 In a paper published in 2014, Sir John Boardman endorsed the earlier suggestion by David Talbot Rice that the figure on the jewel was intended to represent Alexander the Great.
 A medieval legend in the Alexander Romance had Alexander, wishing to see the whole world, first descending into the depths of the ocean in a sort of diving bell, then wanting to see the view from above.
 To do this he harnessed two large birds, or griffins in other versions, with a seat for him between them.
 To entice them to keep flying higher he placed meat on two skewers which he held above their heads.
 This was quite commonly depicted in several medieval cultures, from Europe to Persia, where it may reflect earlier legends or iconographies.
 Sometimes the beasts are not shown, just the king holding two sticks with flower-like blobs at their ends.

-The scene is shown in the famous 12th-century floor mosaic in Otranto Cathedral, with a titulus of "ALEXANDER REX".
+The scene is shown in the famous 12th-century floor mosaic in Otranto Cathedral in southern Italy, with a titulus of "ALEXANDER REX".
 The scene refers to knowledge coming through sight, and so would be appropriate for an aestel.
 Boardman detects the same meaning in the figure representing sight on the Anglo-Saxon Fuller Brooch.